 The teams that are most prepared for uncertainty are those who are not thrown off by change, and who are comfortable with risk.

-Learning agility and digital confidence are two key elements to being future ready.
+Learning agility and digital confidence are two key elements for being future ready.

-This DocumentMedia article states that “Resilient and engaged organizations are information-enabled.
+In Developing Employee Resilience in the Face of Workplace Disruption, DocumentMedia states that “Resilient and engaged organizations are information-enabled.
 Employees are empowered to contribute and share information and resources.”